UK PM faces ‘Partygate’ report reckoning

 But the Mirror said that particular event in November 2020 was thought not to have been investigated by civil servant Sue Gray or London’s Metropolitan Police, which has issued multiple fines over other events, including one against Johnson himself.

-The prime minister has defied calls to resign after he received the fine, but multiple reports said MPs from his Conservative party were waiting to see the full details revealed by Gray before deciding whether to trigger a leadership ballot.
+The prime minister has defied calls to resign after he received the fine, but many MPs from his Conservative party are understood to be awaiting the details revealed in Gray’s full report before deciding whether to trigger a leadership ballot.

-The report was expected on Wednesday, once it is cleared for release by Johnson, according to sources.

-Johnson is due to hold his weekly session of Prime Minister’s Questions in the House of Commons at 1100 GMT, followed later by a meeting of the 1922 Committee of backbench Tories.
+On Wednesday Gray’s report was handed to Johnson, who was set to deliver a statement in the House of Commons after his weekly session of Prime Minister’s Questions at 1100 GMT, officials confirmed.

 Gray released a preliminary version of her report in January, but held off fuller publication as the Met announced its own investigation.